SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## PLpgSQL

-- [electric-sql/pglite](https://github.com/electric-sql/pglite) - Lightweight Postgres packaged as WASM into a TypeScript library for the browser, Node.js, Bun and Deno
+- [electric-sql/pglite](https://github.com/electric-sql/pglite) - Lightweight Postgres packaged as WASM into a TypeScript library for the browser, Node.js, Bun and Deno from https://electric-sql.com

 ## Perl